 Explore the ship and visit different decks.
-Focus on spots where people are mingling around, such as in the pool deck, or near the dining areas and restaurants.
+Focus on spots where people mingle around, such as in the pool deck or near the dining areas and restaurants.

 There could be some restaurants that offer their guests secure networks that need certain passwords.
 Search for the password inside the restaurant.
 It is often displayed near a prominent spot at the reception table or the front desk.

 3. Use Free WiFi Connection Under 29 Seconds